usnistgov/800-63-3/sp800-63b/sec10_usability.md

 As biometrics are only permitted as a second factor for multi-factor authentication, usability considerations for intermittent events with the primary factor still apply.
 Intermittent events with biometrics use include, but are not limited to, the following, which may affect recognition accuracy:

 *  If users injure their enrolled finger(s), fingerprint recognition may not work.
 Fingerprint authentication will be difficult for users with degraded fingerprints.
-*  The time elapsed between the time of facial recognition for authentication and the time of the initial enrollment can affect recognition accuracy as a user’s face changes naturally over time.
-A user’s weight change may also be a factor.
+*  The time elapsed between the time of facial recognition for authentication and the time of the initial enrollment can affect recognition accuracy as a user's face changes naturally over time.
+A user's weight change may also be a factor.
 *  Iris recognition may not work for people who had eye surgery, unless they re-enroll.

 Across all biometric modalities, usability considerations for intermittent events include: